-When it comes to coffee beans, altitude isn’t just a farming detail—it’s a crucial factor that shapes the flavor in your cup.
-The higher the elevation, the more complex the taste.
-But why does altitude matter so much?
+With coffee beans, altitude is not just an agricultural note it’s a determining factor that impacts flavor in your cup.
+The higher the altitude, the more complex the flavor.
+But why does altitude have such an impact?

 High-Altitude Coffee: Bright, Complex, and Flavorful

-Typical profile: Bright acidity, floral and citrusy flavors, crisp finish
+Typical profile: Bright acidity, floral and citrus flavors, clean finish

-Lower elevations (below 1,000 meters) result in faster-growing coffee with:
+Lower altitudes (below 1,000 meters) yield quicker-growing coffee with:

 Regional Examples